natalia-mlad/natalia-mlad/README.md

 R is my go-to programming language, but I'm also proficient with Python.

-Most of my repos are private, but I'm always open to sharing my work and collaborating on projects.
+Most of my repos are private (or not yet on GitHub), but I'm always open to sharing my work and collaborating on projects.
 Feel free to reach out to me if you're interested in working together or just want to chat about data science and psychometrics.

 <!--![image](https://user-images.githubusercontent.com/11052619/215353848-e68b6b3f-4537-48d5-b7a1-b169ce20347d.png)-->